 The fuel production aspect of SkyClean adds very valuable revenue streams, in the essence funding the carbon capture and storage.

-Stiesdal Fuel Technologies is developing SkyClean plants with standardized modules for feedstock storage and preparation, pyrolysis, post-processing of oil and gas, and post-processing of biochar.
+Stiesdal SkyClean is developing SkyClean plants with standardized modules for feedstock storage and preparation, pyrolysis, post-processing of oil and gas, and post-processing of biochar.

 The SkyClean process has been tested with a large number of trials on a 200-kW plant set up at Risø Campus, Danish Technical University (DTU).

-A 2 MW intermediate stage pilot plant with full automation is under construction in 2021.
-Here, all stages of the overall process will be tested and optimized before the establishment of a 20MW demo plant, which the Company hopes to be able to start construction of in 2022.
+Stiesdal SkyClean established its own automated 200 kW test plant in August 2021 and a 2 MW intermediate stage pilot plant with full automation was inaugurated in March 2022.
+Here, all stages of the overall process are tested and optimized before the establishment of a 20MW demo plant, which the Company hopes to be able to start construction of later in 2022.

 In a Danish context, SkyClean has the potential to provide a reduction of 12 million tons CO2 equivalent for Denmark.